majal/bible-linker-google-docs/index.md

 ## What does it do?
 This app will find Bible verses in your Google Document and then turn them into links.
 The links will point to an online Bible of your choice.

+# Bible linker for Google Docs
+A Google Documents Apps Script and Add-on that searches for Bible verses and converts them to links.
+Choose from a selection of online Bible sources.

 ## How to use

 ### As an add-on